boothe0/CS386GodotProject/deliverables/deliverable2.md

 Value proposition: MyPrioritizationApp is a crowdsourced planning app {(i) what your product is} that allows college students {(ii) target costumer} to make better use of their time {(iii) the value your product provides}, prioritizing homework based on more accurate information of required time and complexity of the assignments {(iv) why your product is unique}.”
 Consumer segment: College students who have many parallel homework assignments

+Value proposition: Tiny Roguelite is a roguelite game that allows busy fans of the genre to play their favorite genre without requiring a large time commitment, providing a short-form game with all the features of traditional games in the same genre.
+Consumer segment: Busy Roguelite Fans with little time.

 Grading criteria (3 points, 1 for each section): The content of the subsections should contain all the required elements, follow the provided template, and be consistent with each other.
 The text should not contain typos or grammar issues.
 2. Stakeholders

 Make a list of all stakeholders of the project with a brief description of each one of them, emphasizing any responsibilities with the project.
 Examples of stakeholders include users, clients, competitors, detractors, developers, etc.

 Grading criteria (1 point): The stakeholders can’t be too generic or specific.
 The list should reflect what was described in Section 1.
 3. Functional requirements (features)